osilander/203.311/Week10/Week10.md

 library(ggplot2)
 ```

-Now we start on the path toward PCA.
+Now we start on the path toward cocktail PCA.

 ```R
 # This is a recipe